-The MPEG-H Low Complexity Profile Level 3 [4] limits the maximum number of output channels to 12.
+The MPEG-H Low Complexity Profile Level 3 specified in ISO/IEC 23008-3 [2] limits the maximum number of output channels to 12.

 The receiving device obtains the target loudspeaker layout from external information supplied during system setup and passes that information to the MPEG-H Audio decoder during its initialization, as defined in ISO/IEC 23008-3, Clause 17.2 [2].